element-hq/element-web/README.md

 automatically picked up by webpack and built.

-If you add or remove any components from the Riot skin, you will need to rebuild the skin's index by running, `npm run reskindex`.
+If you add or remove any components from the Riot skin, you will need to rebuild the skin's index by running, `yarn reskindex`.

 If any of these steps error with, `file table overflow`, you are probably on a mac which has a very low limit on max open files.
 Run `ulimit -Sn 1024` and try again.